Get answers for your health queries from top Doctors for FREE!

 Overview

-• A study published in the Journal of Obstetrics and Gynaecology of India found that the incidence of gestational cholestasis was higher in Indian women (0.9%) compared to a study of Swedish women (0.3%).
+• A study published in the Journal of Obstetrics and Gynecology of India found that the incidence of gestational cholestasis was higher in Indian women (0.9%) compared to a study of Swedish women (0.3%).

 • In the United Kingdom, studies have found that the incidence of elevated liver enzymes during pregnancy is around 1%.